 Review Cover Annually at Renewal

-Your salon changes over time - new staff, different services, updated equipment.
-Review your insurance at each renewal to ensure your cover matches your current business.
-Notify your insurer of significant changes during the year.
+Your salon evolves - new staff, different treatment offerings, updated equipment, expanded retail range.
+Reassess your insurance at each renewal to ensure cover matches your current business.
+Notify your insurer of significant changes during the policy period.

 Frequently Asked Questions